eyenseq/Eqemu_lfg/README.md

 # Eqemu_lfg
-LFG tool that allows lfg and lfm. once invited and accepted player is ported to group
+LFG tool that allows lfg and lfm. once invited and accepted player is ported to group...kinda betaish

 # EQEmu LFG / LFM Plugin (Perl)